Third-place ABC's new shows put Lee in spotlight

-NEW YORK Paul Lee's performance since he took over as ABC Entertainment Group president in July 2010 gets these evaluations from analysts and other industry observers: "Good solid singles."
+NEW YORK, May 15 Paul Lee's performance since he took over as ABC Entertainment Group president in July 2010 gets these evaluations from analysts and other industry observers: "Good solid singles."
 "Decent batting average."
 "Doing reasonably well."

 Not bad, in other words, but no home runs.